jungvonmatt/contentful-ssg/packages/cssg-plugin-hugo/README.md

 Provides support for the [hugo](https://gohugo.io/) static site generator.

-This plugin adds provides some opinionated settings/features when using the for the use of the hugo static site generator.
+This plugin provides some usefull but opinionated settings/features for the use with the hugo static site generator.

 **Multilingual Mode**

-This plugin automatically generates a `/config/_default/languages.toml` file for you based on youtr locale configuration in contentful.
+This plugin automatically generates a `/config/_default/languages.toml` file for you based on your locale configuration in contentful.
 Your content is organized using different content directories for each of the languages.
 See https://gohugo.io/content-management/multilingual/#translation-by-content-directory

 **Translation of Strings**